-Which mobile phone operating system has the most bloatware?
+Which functional Which phone has the most bloatware?
 Android or iPhone?

 Bloatware are essentially unnecessary applications that come pre-installed on the mobile phone or are installed against your will after an upgrade.